 The Method

-Ryder Carrol wrote “The Bullet Journal Method: Track the Past, Order the Present, Design the Future”
+Ryder Carrol wrote the book “The Bullet Journal Method: Track the Past, Order the Present, Design the Future”

 The Journal – Key Concepts